Blackfell/blackfell.github.io/_posts/2019-07-17-so-you-want-to-hack.md

 ---

-# So you want to learn about security?
+# So you want to learn security?

-If you're here, that means you're interested in learning about Information Security, but perhaps you haven't decided where to begin, there's a lot out there; let's cut through the noise and get you some solid, if opinionated, recomendations that I give to friends and colleagues.
+Perhaps you're new to a job, starting a course, of just plain interested; whatever the reason you're here, the sheer volume of options avilable to you can be daunting.
+Let's cut through the noise and get you some solid (if opinionated) learning recomendations that I've found successful working with friends and colleagues.

-## What will I tell you?

 This is a guide of two parts.
-First up is Immersion101, my compressed brief I give friends an colleagues getting into InfoSec; the second section focus on some technical, hands on learning strategies; *this is where the fun begins*.
+First up is Immersion101, a compressed brief I like to give friends an colleagues that are getting into InfoSec; the second part will focus on some technical, hands on learning strategies, which is, as far as I'm concerned, *by far the best bit!*

 # Immersion 101

-This section is the broad view of learning about InfoSec;  this should help you get a general, risk oriented and well informed view of the security world.

-If you're new to a job, starting a course, of just plain interested, the best way is to immerse yourself; listening trecommendo podcsasts is great, following community members on social media (esp.
-Twitter) is great; read articles, watch videos online.
+I like to encourage people to build a general, risk oriented and well informed view of the security world.
+In my opinion, the best way to do this is to immerse yourself; hang out on social media, listen to news, read articles and watch videos.
+Consume.
+Assimilate.

-There is a golden rule - **Do projects you find interesting**; I was advised this way when I got into security and it made all the difference.
-Just trust me!

-## Get into the community

-This section is all about getting information; you'll hang out on social media, listen to news, read articles and before you know it, some of it will have sunk in.

-### Catching Podcats & Pugcasts
+## Catching Podcats & Pugcasts

 A great place to start is with some podcasts; these are free, don't require an account and have lots to give.
 Here are a few suggestions, pick those that sound most helpful to you; if you find more, send them my way!

-# 1. Darknet Diaries (the one for your nan) - Narrative of famous incidents, told dramatically, even your least technical family members will keep up with [Jack Rhysider's]() great presenting style.
-# 1. Malicious Life (the one for your cousin) - Narritive of famous incidents, malware and groups; a little more technical in places, but all the better for it if you can handle it.
-# 1. ISC Stormcast (the one to keep up in a rush) - News podcast from SANS, the host [Johannes]() is highly knowledgable and technical.
-This podcast doesn't fear getting technical, but it's a pocket news cast I can't do without.
-# 1. The Cyberwire (the one for your boss) - Accessible cyber news, in plain English; there are jokes, accents and good ol' american cheese, but it's a great place to start to understand how businesses treat security.

 {% include feature_row id="feature_row1" type="left" %}
 {% include feature_row id="feature_row2" type="right" %}
 {% include feature_row id="feature_row3" type="left" %}
 {% include feature_row id="feature_row4" type="right" %}

+You can download a 'podcatcher' app on your phone, subscribe to a few shows an take it from there; like me, you'll find referalls in the shows you like that will point you to more interesting content.

-### Social lurking
+## Social lurking

 Social media is fairly limited in Information Security and though it pains me to say it, InfoSec Twitter is an active and interesting place to pick up news, opinions, reports and blog posts.

+Some people use Twitter as a platform for tool releases:

+<blockquote class="twitter-tweet"><p lang="en" dir="ltr">I&#39;ve released PoisonTap; attacks *locked* machines, siphons cookies, exposes router &amp; backdoors browser w/RasPi&amp;Node <a href="https://t.co/mbTAti33wy">https://t.co/mbTAti33wy</a></p>&mdash; Samy Kamkar (@samykamkar) <a href="https://twitter.com/samykamkar/status/798857880015245312?ref_src=twsrc%5Etfw">November 16, 2016</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

+Some post details of new exploits and vulnerabilities, often including blog posts to explain them to you:

+<blockquote class="twitter-tweet"><p lang="en" dir="ltr">Initial Metasploit Exploit Module for BlueKeep (CVE-2019-0708) <a href="https://t.co/TOeXhRH52B">https://t.co/TOeXhRH52B</a></p>&mdash; HD Moore @ Texas Cyber Summit (@hdmoore) <a href="https://twitter.com/hdmoore/status/1170046501042753536?ref_src=twsrc%5Etfw">September 6, 2019</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

+There's two accounts you can follow for starters, but just start with [searching for the hashtag #InfoSec](https://twitter.com/search?q=%23InfoSec&src=typed_query); since obviously you already [follow me](https://twitter.com/blackf3ll) (!) you could always follow my follows.

-Why does it pain me?
-InfoSec Twitter can also be a less-than-friendly environment; it's worth the risk for newbies though and remember, when the fun stops, stop.
+But beware!
+InfoSec Twitter can also be a less-than-friendly environment; it's worth the risk adn getting better, so remember, when the fun stops, stop.

-### Online training
+## Online training

 If you're totally new to the security game, I recommend you focus of your reading and training on security basics; learn about security risk and why businesses use risk, learn about systems administration, networking and programming.

 I like the following online training providers:

 1. SANS [Cyber Aces](https://www.cyberaces.org/) - A Free offering from a leading training provider to introduce you to InfoSec.
-1. [Cybrary](https://www.cybrary.it/) - Online free training provider populat in IT and InfoSec.
+1. [Cybrary](https://www.cybrary.it/) - Online free training provider popular in IT and InfoSec.
 1. [Hacker101](https://www.hacker101.com/) - A Free training course associated with the Hacker1 [bug bounty](https://en.wikipedia.org/wiki/Bug_bounty_program) program.
 1. [Codeacademy](https://www.codecademy.com/learn/learn-python) - free programming courses from web application programming to full on development practicies.